 - Official scores from SAT or ACT.
 International students have the option to submit SAT or ACT scores with your application or apply Score Optional.
 Score Optional Consideration allows for highly qualified students to be evaluated without standardized test scores.
 More specific information regarding Score Optional Consideration can be be found at the bottom of our Freshman Admission page.

-- Spring and Fall 2021 applicants to Computer Science or Engineering majors may be considered without SAT or ACT scores if they have completed four years of high school mathematics course.
+- Applicants to Computer Science or Engineering majors may be considered without SAT or ACT scores if they have completed four years of high school mathematics course.
 One course designated as a higher level than Algebra II must be completed by the senior year.
 All math courses must be completed with equivalent grades of a B or higher.